A Conversation with

 You can see and hear this interview for yourself.

-The Murrow Interview is hosted by Lawrence Pintak, founding dean of The Edward R. Murrow College of Communication at Washington State University.
+The Murrow Interview is hosted by Lawrence Pintak, professor of The Edward R. Murrow College of Communication at Washington State University.